mcu-tools/mcuboot/boot/cypress/README.md

 There are four applications implemented:
 * MCUBootApp - PSoC6 MCUBoot-based bootloading application;
-* CypressBootloader - PSoC6 MCUBoot-based Cypress' Secure Boot application;
-* SecureBlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE, running on CM0p and playing a role of SPE;
 * BlinkyApp - simple PSoC6 blinking LED application which is a target of BOOT/UPGRADE;

 The default flash map for MCUBootApp implemented is next: